My Barrow

 In the veg garden

 In August there’s still time for the final summer crops.
 Plant fast-growing radishes and continue to sow lettuces and spinach for a continuous supply.
 Radicchio and endive can also add variety to autumn salads.
 There’s even time to squeeze in another crop of fast-growing beans.
-‘Speedy’ can crop in as little as 60 days, so you’ll have lovely fresh beans in October – truly a last taste of summer!
+‘Speedy’ is a variety that can crop in as little as 60 days, so you’ll have lovely fresh beans in October – truly a last taste of summer!
 Or go for fast-growing carrot varieties like ‘Adelaide’, which should crop before the weather closes in.

 And talking of the taste of summer, now’s the time to plant your strawberry runners, once they’ve rooted.
 For next year’s cream teas, jam and of course Pimm’s, it’s best to make use of these new plants that strawberries thoughtfully provide, as older plants become less fruitful each year – simply start again with young, vigorous plants!

-Of course, August is also the perfect month to get your winter veg started.
+August is also the perfect month to get your winter veg started.
 It’s time to plant winter cabbages and kale to give fresh greens over the winter.

 August is also a good time to look ahead to next spring.
 Get hardy varieties of spring onions in the ground in August, and also Swiss chard which can be picked in the autumn as young leaves, or left to overwinter for cropping in the spring.
 Cabbages can also still be sown, ideal for cropping in the ‘hungry gap’ next April when there’s not much else around for harvesting.
 ‘April’ is a great variety for this – the clue is in the name!